Six operations on dg enhancements of derived categories of sheaves: Four operations

 \subsubsection{Some uniqueness results}

-This section may be skipped on a first reading.
+This subsubsection may be skipped on a first reading.
 We provide the characterizations of $\omega_{\alpha_*}$ and $\omega_{\alpha^*}$ mentioned above.
 All derived functors are taken with respect to the obvious full subcategories of acyclic objects.

 \begin{proposition} Let $\alpha \colon (\Sh(\mathcal{Y}), \mathcal{O}_\mathcal{Y}) \ra (\Sh(\mathcal{X}), \mathcal{O}_\mathcal{X})$ be a morphism of $\kk$-ringed topoi.
 Consider the $\KK$-natural transformation